- Form a Company Now! +

 We also need a physical address, if different than your mailing address, in case we receive service of process for your company.

 For many start-ups, it is not uncommon for a physical business address to be a home address, whether temporarily or permanently.
-More often than not, leasing or purchasing office space is not in the budget, or even necessary, to begin.
+More often than not, leasing or purchasing office space is not necessary or in the budget begin.

-The Delaware Division of Corporations will require that the name and address of the Registered Agent in Delaware be listed on the Certificate of Formation for an LLC or Certificate of Incorporation for a Corporation.
-If we are your Registered Agent, this is where our address will appear; however, this does not mean that our address is your company's physical address or principal place of business.
+The Delaware Division of Corporations requires that the name and address of the Registered Agent in Delaware is listed on the Certificate of Formation for an LLC, or the Certificate of Incorporation for a Corporation.
+If Harvard Business Services, Inc. is your Registered Agent, this is where our address will appear; however, this does not mean that our address is your company's physical address or principal place of business.

-When applying for an EIN, the IRS will ask for the physical location of the business.
-Again, the address of your Registered Agent cannot be used in this instance.
+When applying for an EIN, you will be asked for the physical location of your business by the IRS.
+The address of your Registered Agent cannot be used in this instance.
 The IRS wants to know where the business is physically located.
 This does not have to be a U.S. address; it can be an address anywhere in the world.

-Even if the business is an internet business, the IRS still requires a physical location of your business.
+Even if the business is an internet business, the IRS still requires the physical location of your business.
+Sometimes, clients list a home address even if it is temporary.
 The IRS also gives an option of adding a separate mailing address, such as a P.O.
 Box, if necessary.